CyberArchitect777/matchmaster-project/README.md

 <a id="design"></a>
 ## Project Design

 Some initial consideration was given to the name of the project.
 Eventually, a decision was made to go with "Match Master" which flows nicely and has a symbolic refernce to matching and also being good at something.
 It was decided early on that this would be a themed project to make the game more visually focused and stylish.
 After past experiences using abstract wireframe models and seeing the effects of a graphical design tool in a previous hackathon, it was decided that more detailed wireframing would be utilised on this occasion.
 Canva was the site of choice for this and several models of how the site may look were designed.
+This is shown in the next section.

+### Interface design

 A sketch of the front page was created and can be seen below.
 It looks very much like the site as it was finally created.